 Some people go on vacation to relax and others want to see as much as possible that an area has to offer.
 No vacation destination would be complete without discussing Washington DC, the seat of our government and historic heritage.

 First up the Monuments… Air Force & Iwo Jima are in Arlington, VA, as well as the Arlington National Cemetery.
-Arlington is just a ride across the bridge from DC.
+Arlington is just a ride across the bridge from Washington, DC.
 I wouldn’t bother with a car in DC.
-Parking is hard to find and streets are a little complicated since all the roads go around the Capitol like spokes in a wheel.
+Parking is hard to find.
+Streets are a little complicated since all the roads go around the Capitol like spokes in a wheel.
 There is a great subway system, very easy to use, that can take you everywhere you need to go.

-On the DC side, you want to visit WWII, FDR, Lincoln, Korean, Vietnam, Jefferson & the new Martin Luther King.
-Each one is awesome in its own right and you have to walk in to see them for the most part – you can not see them from the streets.
+On the Washington, DC side, you want to visit WWII, FDR, Lincoln, Korean, Vietnam, Jefferson & the new Martin Luther King.
+Each one is awesome in its own right and you have to walk in to see them for the most part.
+You can not see them from the streets.
 If you start at WWII, you can proceed to MLK and FDR (one of my favorites with four different sections for each term of his presidency).
 Jefferson is right after you come over the bridge from Arlington.